sebawita/tutorial-ng-add-nativescript/readme.md

 ### Code Separation

-Before you can start code sharing, you need to know how to separate the web code from the mobile code.
+Before you can start sharing code, you need to know how to separate the web code from the mobile code.
 This is important, so that you could easily create platform-specific code without creating conflicts.

 To do that you can use a simple **naming convention**.
 By adding a **.tns** before the file extension, you can indicate that this file is NativeScript-specific, while the same file without the **.tns** extension is marked as web-specific.
 If we have just one file without the **.tns** extension, then this makes it a shared file.